 *Sir William Arthur Lewis was born on this date in 1915.
-He was a Afro Caribbean economist, educator and Nobel Prize winner.
+He was an Afro Caribbean economist, educator, and Nobel Prize, winner.

-Lewis in 1947 married Gladys Jacobs and had two daughters, Elizabeth and Barbara.
-Between 1951 and 1957 he was Stanley Jevons Professor of Political Economy at Manchester University.
-During this time, he was also adviser to numerous governments and served as adviser on underdeveloped countries.
-He advised the Ghanan government in 1953 and in 1957.
-He also served in the same capacity in Nigeria, Trinidad and Barbados.
+Lewis, in 1947 married Gladys Jacobs and had two daughters, Elizabeth and Barbara.
+Between 1951 and 1957, he was Stanley Jevons Professor of Political Economy at Manchester University.
+During this time, he was also an adviser to numerous governments and served as an adviser to underdeveloped countries.
+He advised the Ghanan government in 1953 and 1957.
+He also served in the same capacity in Nigeria, Trinidad, and Barbados.
 He had also been on numerous United Nations Commissions.

 He won a Nobel Prize in 1979, with Theodore Schultz, for pioneering research on economic development in emerging countries.
-He published a book, The Theory of Economic Growth, in 1954 that is regarded as the seminal study in the field.
-In this book he advocated the development of infrastructure, education in all its areas and specialization in agriculture and high employment.
+He published a book, The Theory of Economic Growth, in 1954 that is regarded as a seminal study in the field.
+In this book, he advocated the development of infrastructure, education in all its areas, and specialization in agriculture and high employment.

-Arthur Lewis also served as Vice Chancellor of the University of the West Indies, adviser to the British Colonial Development Corporation, Chancellor of the University of Guyana, Professor at Princeton University and as the Chairman of the Caribbean Development Bank.
+Arthur Lewis also served as Vice Chancellor of the University of the West Indies, adviser to the British Colonial Development Corporation, Chancellor of the University of Guyana, Professor at Princeton University, and Chairman of the Caribbean Development Bank.
 Sir Arthur Lewis died on June 15th, 1991.
-He is buried on the grounds of Sir Arthur Lewis Community College in St. Lucia a marked the end of a distinguished St. Lucian and Caribbean patriot.
+He is buried on the grounds of Sir Arthur Lewis Community College in St. Lucia, and a marked the end of a distinguished St. Lucian and Caribbean patriot.